 Code JFAA Issued DRAFT/19

 Generally, all persons of legally defined and mandated school age who reside in the district and who have presented certificates of immunization may attend the public schools without charge.

 Parents/Legal guardians or students are required to show proof of residency (e.g. copies of water bills, lease or mortgage agreements, affidavits, etc.) when enrolling a student in the district.
-Districts may request documentation to show that a student falls within the minimum and maximum age requirements.
+The district may request documentation to show that a student falls within the minimum and maximum age requirements.
 Such documentation may include a religious, hospital, or physician’s certificate showing date of birth; an entry in a family bible; an adoption record; an affidavit from a parent; a birth certificate; or previously verified school records.

 Criteria for Admission